openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 > **NOTE**
 >
 > - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
->- The APIs provided by this module are system APIs.
+> - The APIs provided by this module are system APIs.
+>
+> - The APIs of this module can be used only in the stage model.

 ## Modules to Import